A Projective Model Structure on Pro Simplicial Sheaves, and the Relative \'Etale Homotopy Type: The Model Structure on

 \section{The Model Structure on $\Pro(\mcal{C})$}

-In this section we show how to construct a model category out of a weak fibration category.
-Namely, given a weak fibration category $(\cC,\cW,\cF)$, that satisfies an extra condition (which we call "admissibility"), we shall construct a model structure on $\Pro(\mcal{C})$.
-The weak equivalences in this model structure will be maps that are isomorphic to a natural transformation, that is a levelwise $\cW$ map.
+In this section we show how to construct a model structure out of a weak fibration category.
+Namely, given a weak fibration category $(\cC,\cW,\cF)$ that satisfies two extra conditions (which we call ``homotopically small" and ``pro-admissible"), we shall construct a model structure on $\Pro(\mcal{C})$.
+The weak equivalences in this model structure will be maps that are isomorphic to a natural transformation that is a levelwise $\cW$ map.
 The cofibrations will be maps that have the left lifting property with respect to $\cF\cap\cW$ (considered as maps in $\Pro(\cC)$).
-The fibrations will be maps that are retracts of natural transformations, that are special $\cF$ maps.
-We begin with some definitions.
+The fibrations will be maps that are retracts of natural transformations that are special $\cF$ maps.
+However, we will not get a model category in the modern sense of the word since it will not necessarily have arbitrary colimits and functorial factorizations.
+Thus, in order to make our terminology clear, we make the following definition:

+\begin{define} A \emph{model structure} on a category $\cC$ consists of three subcategories $\cW,\cF,\cC$, each containing all the objects of $\cC$, called weak equivalences, fibrations, and cofibrations, satisfying the following properties: \begin{enumerate} \item $\cW$ satisfies the two out of three property. \item $\cW,\cF,\cC$ are closed under retracts. \item Any morphism in $\cC$ can be factored (not necessarily functorially) into a cofibration followed by a trivial fibration, and into a trivial cofibration followed by a fibration. \item The trivial cofibrations have the left lifting property with respect to fibrations, and the cofibrations have the left lifting property with respect to trivial fibrations. \end{enumerate} \end{define}

+Thus, a model structure on a category just means that all the usual axioms for a model category are satisfied, except maybe completeness, cocompleteness and functoriality of the factorizations.

-\begin{define} A relative category is a pair: $(\cC,\cW)$, consisting of a category $\cC$, and a subcategory $\cW\subseteq \cC$, that contains all the isomorphisms, and satisfies the 2 out of 3 property. $\cW$ is called the subcategory of weak equivalences. \end{define}
+\begin{define} A \emph{relative category} is a pair $(\cC,\cW)$ consisting of a category $\cC$, and a subcategory $\cW\subseteq \cC$ that contains all the isomorphisms and satisfies the two out of three property.
+The maps in $\cW$ are called \emph{weak equivalences.} \end{define}

-\begin{rem} Any weak fibration category, is naturally a relative category, when ignoring the fibrations. \end{rem}
+\begin{rem} Any weak fibration category is naturally a relative category, when ignoring the fibrations. \end{rem}